 Dr. Blakely undertook postgraduate studies at St. Michael’s Hospital in Toronto from 1919-1920.

 Dr. Blakely practiced medicine in Chatham for a short time, before moving to Windsor in 1920.
 According to the 1921 census, Dr. and Mrs. Blakely were residing at 34 Belle Isle Street in Windsor, Ontario.
 According to that same census, his parents were still residing at 84 Centre St., in Chatham.
 Dr. Blakely served as Chief of the Medical Staff of the Metropolitan Hospital in Windsor and he was a member of the Essex County Medical Society.

 Dr. and Mrs. Blakely were the parents of one son named Arthur Wallace Blakely.
 In 1945 Dr. and Mrs. Blakely and their son resided at 286 Rossini Blvd in Windsor.
 In 1945 his son was serving with the Canadian Armed Forces.

 By 1965 Dr. Blakely had retired.

-Dr. Blakely died on the 13th of September, 1969.
-Mrs. Blakely died in 1984.
-They are buried at Fairview Cemetery in Niagara Falls, Ontario.
+Dr. Blakely died in Windsor on the 13th of September, 1969.
+Mrs. Blakely died at the Greater Niagara General Hospital (Niagara Falls, Ontario) on the 25th of June, 1984.
+Dr. and Mrs. Blakely are buried at Fairview Cemetery in Niagara Falls, Ontario.